cbones4321/tournament-results/README.md

 How to Run it?
 --------
+1.)
+This project uses the Postgres RDBMS.
+You will need to create a database named 'Tournament'.<br>
+2.)
+You will need to connect to the database created above.<br>
+3.)
 Import the tournament.sql file into the database(Postgres).
+Using the command '\i tournament.sql'.<br>
-Then run the tournament.py file.
+4.)
+Then run the tournament_test.py file.

 tournament.py